-Second-generation, or atypical, antipsychotics are less likely to cause adverse effects, but have a potential to do so.
-Atypical antipsychotics may also cause metabolic changes such as hyperglycemia, hyperlipidemia, and weight gain.
+Second-generation, or atypical, antipsychotics are less likely to cause adverse

 ^{2.} McCuistion, L., Vuljoin-DiMaggio, K., Winton, M, & Yeager, J. (2018).
 Pharmacology: A patient-centered nursing process approach. pp. 227-305.
 Elsevier.

 Advise patient to take medication at directed.
 Medication doses should be evenly spaced throughout the day.
 This drug may require several weeks to obtain desired effects.
 Patients should be advised regarding the possibility of extrapyramidal symptoms and that abrupt withdrawal may cause dizziness, nausea and vomiting, uncontrolled movements of mouth, tongue, or jaw.
 Additionally, the patient should be careful to avoid alcohol or other CNS depressants while using the medication.